 Do I have to pay anything extra for Quickbooks integration?

-No. Certain integrations are only available on certain plans - this purchase data sync is only included under the Kounta Purchase Basic plan, however, if you decide to integrate your Kounta with Quickbooks, you’ll have to subscribe to their services as well as ours.
+No. Certain integrations are only available on certain plans - this purchase data sync is only included under the Kounta Purchase Advanced plan, however, if you decide to integrate your Kounta with Quickbooks, you’ll have to subscribe to their services as well as ours.

 Where does my data go in Quickbooks?